JamesRussell23/drawql/README.md

 ## Getting Started

 ### Prerequisites
-Navigate to the organization repo and copy + paste link into your terminal.
+Navigate to the organization repo, copy + paste link into your terminal and `git clone`
-`git clone`

 ### Installing